 C.O.P.E., also known as Challenging Outdoor Personal Experience or Tahosa Challenge, is a program aimed at stretching teenagers and young adults both mentally and physically.

 Part of the National C.O.P.E. program, Tahosa Challenge -- located at Camp Tahosa -- encourages teenagers and adults to expand mental creativity, increase physical abilities, promote leadership skills and instill personal confidence.
 Not for the weak of heart, the program is geared to those who seek challenges and are ready in size and self-discipline to undergo the rigors of the course.

 As a participant you will take the lead in solving “people puzzles” while you swing, jump, climb, lift, balance, rappel and belay yourself and your team through a series of activities of increasing difficulty.
 By the end of the weekend you will be amazed at how well you have overcome your fears and how confident you have become in your abilities.

-To check which sessions are available, please see the 2013 COPE Space Available Report.
+to check which sessions are full, please see the 2017 C.O.P.E.
+Available Spaces Report.

-For specific questions about the COPE program, please contact COPE Chairman, Jim Sanders.
+For specific questions about the C.O.P.E. program, please contact the COPE Co-Chairman.